Matt

 What is Columnaris?

-Click to cure betta Columnaris
+Click to for our favorite cure for betta Columnaris

 Columnaris, also known as cotton wool disease or saddleback disease, is caused by the bacteria Flavobacterium columnare.
 This bacterium is present in most aquariums, but it only becomes a problem when the fish’s immune system is weakened or when there’s an injury.
 The bacteria then attack the fish’s skin, fins, and gills, causing lesions, tissue damage, and potentially even organ failure.